zhermin/zhermin.github.io/README.md

 ## More Details
 After 2 years of National Service back in 2018 to 2019 and working on some pet projects, writing this website from scratch was a pretty tedious task considering my lack of experience back then.

-I have since added my movie searching react project written in 2020 during COVID-19 lockdown under Projects shown below.
+I have since added my movie searching react project [here](https://zhermin.github.io/zopcorn/) written in 2020 during COVID-19 lockdown shown below.

 ![ZOPCORN!
 Webapp](https://github.com/zhermin/zhermin.github.io/blob/master/images/screenshot_avengers.jpg "Screenshot of ZOPCORN!")